Q&A about PPP Loans and the Employee Retention Credit

 How much does the drop in gross receipts need to be to qualify for ERC 2020?

-20% compared to the comparable quarter in 2019, determined on a cash basis.
+20% compared to the comparable quarter in 2019, determined according to the employer’s method of accounting.

 To qualify for the ERC, do you need to show a 20% quarterly reduction in sales or cash receipts?